JahnelGroup/sql-bro/README.md

 • Show other "objects" under schemas: functions, procs, view, triggers, with good icons.
 • Add icon options next to the object in the schemas section (ex. get create statement, select all)
 • Make a query savable.
+• Show active schema in list somehow.
 • put icons on functions/procs/triggers using font-awesome
 • enable multi-commands (in driver)
 • add multiple DB types (sql server, at least. mongO?)
 • Styling for days.
 • Add Tests for days.
+• Add flyway integration?!
+Show what migration you're on, and if there are others to do: clean/migrate
+• Add "error" response object.
+• Query log
+• Easter eggs?
+• Adapt grid output (dates, bools) to better representation.
+• In grid editing.
+• FIX RIDICULOUS STYLE guide
+• Put a spinner on "RUN" until it finishes.

 A bare bones SQL client.